mreschke/node-vs-php-vs-go/README.md

 Notice its plan old PHP7-FPM, Opcache is of course enabled as default.
 No Laravel/Lumen/Symfony framework.
 I don't even use the composer autoloader, but predis autoloader.

 PHP7-FPM used via unix sockets from nginx.
+Nginx is mostly default at 4 worker_processes.

 All 3 scripts provide a simple HTTP endpoint that gets data from redis.
 The redis key is a simple hash of a few paragraphs worth of text.
 Nothing too big.